IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Carl_Lewis" target="_blank">Carl Lewis</a><span style="color:Chartreuse">(Olympic athlete who won nine Olympic gold medals, one Olympic silver medal, and 10 World Championships medals, including eight gold.
 He also  won a gold medal in the same individual event in four consecutive Olympic Games)</span>

->“A global transition to a cruelty-free vegan diet won't just help non-human animals.
-The transition will also help malnourished humans who could benefit from the grain currently fed to factory-farmed animals.
-For factory-farming is not just cruel; it's energy-inefficient.
+>“A global transition to a cruelty-free vegan diet won't just help non-human animals. **The transition will also help malnourished humans who could benefit from the grain currently fed to factory-farmed animals**.
+For **factory-farming** is **not just cruel**; it's **energy-inefficient**.
 Let’s take just one example.
 Over the past few decades, millions of Ethiopians have died of "food shortages" while Ethiopia grew grain to sell to the West to feed cattle.
-Western meat-eating habits prop up the price of grain so that poor people in the developing world can’t afford to buy it.
+Western meat-eating habits **prop up the price of grain so that poor people in the developing world can’t afford to buy it**.
 In consequence, they starve by the millions.
 In my work, I explore futuristic, hi-tech solutions to the problem of suffering.
 But anybody who seriously wants to reduce human and non-human suffering alike should adopt a cruelty-free vegan lifestyle today.”

 >“So what is the alternative to traditional anthropocentric ethics?
 Antispeciesism is not the claim that "All Animals Are Equal", or that all species are of equal value, or that a human or a pig is equivalent to a mosquito.
 Rather the antispeciesist claims that, other things being equal, equally strong interests should count equally.”

 ― <a href="https://en.wikipedia.org/wiki/David_Pearce_(transhumanist)" target="_blank">David Pearce</a><span style="color:Chartreuse">(transhumanist and philosopher)</span>

->“The day has been, I am sad to say in many places it is not yet past, in which the greater part of the species, under the denomination of slaves, have been treated by the law exactly upon the same footing, as, in England for example, the inferior races of animals are still.
-The day may come when the rest of the animal creation may acquire those rights which never could have been witholden from them but by the hand of tyranny.
+>“The day has been, I am sad to say in many places it is not yet past, in which the greater part of the species, under the denomination of slaves, have been treated by the law exactly upon the same footing, as, in England for example, the inferior races of animals are still. **The day may come when the rest of the animal creation may acquire those rights which never could have been witholden from them but by the hand of tyranny**.
 The French have already discovered that the blackness of the skin is no reason a human being should be abandoned without redress to the caprice of a tormentor.
 It may one day come to be recognised that the number of the legs, the villosity of the skin, or the termination of the os sacrum are reasons equally insufficient for abandoning a sensitive being to the same fate.
 What else is it that should trace the insuperable line?
 Is it the faculty of reason or perhaps the faculty of discourse?
 But a full-grown horse or dog, is beyond comparison a more rational, as well as a more conversable animal, than an infant of a day or a week or even a month, old.
 But suppose the case were otherwise, what would it avail? **The question is not, Can they reason? nor, Can they talk? but, Can they suffer?**”

 ― <a href="https://en.wikipedia.org/wiki/Jeremy_Bentham" target="_blank">Jeremy Bentham</a><span style="color:Chartreuse">(founder of modern utilitarianism)</span>

 >“As long as there are slaughterhouses there will be battlefields.”

->“A man can live and be healthy without killing animals for food; therefore, if he eats meat, he participates in taking animal life merely for the sake of his appetite.
-And to act so is immoral.”
+>“A man can live and be healthy without killing animals for food; therefore, if he eats meat, **he participates in taking animal life merely for the sake of his appetite**.
+And to act so is **immoral**.”

 ― <a href="https://en.wikipedia.org/wiki/Leo_Tolstoy" target="_blank">Leo Tolstoy</a><span style="color:Chartreuse">(Russian writer who is regarded as one of the greatest authors of all time and pioneer of **Nonviolent resistance movement** that inspired **M.K.
 Gandhi** and **Martin Luther King Jr.**)</span>